5 Common Mistakes When Ordering HOA Documents (and How to Avoid Them)

 Mistake #5: Not Reviewing Documents When They Arrive

 How to fix it: Review HOA documents the day they arrive.
 Not tomorrow.
-Not this week.
+Not "this week."
 Today.

 Create a review checklist: